avilabiel/node-slate/source/includes/authentication.md

 Brydge uses API keys to allow access to the API.
 Please contact us to get your API Key.

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:

-`api_key: <API_KEY_FROM_YOUR_COMPANY>`

 <aside class=warning>
 You must replace <code>API_KEY_FROM_YOUR_COMPANY</code> with your personal API key.
 </aside>